musicociel/musicociel.github.io/index.md

 ## Installation

-You can install/use it from different sources:
+You can install/use it from one of the following sources:

+* Install it with [F-Droid](https://f-droid.org) from the following repository: [https://musicociel.github.io/fdroid/repo](https://musicociel.github.io/fdroid/repo)

 * Install it from [Google Play](https://play.google.com/store/apps/details?id=fr.musicociel)